wlg1/wlg1.github.io/index.md

 <!---
 --->
 <span><b>H</b></span>ello.
-My projects can be found below:
+My projects can be found below.
+Click on the title link to learn more:

 ---
 <p style="font-size:20px"><b>
-<a href="">Neural Circuit Experiments</a>
+<a href="">Analogous Neural Circuit Experiments</a>
 </b></p>

-Neural Circuit Experiments aim to find analogous patterns in neural network activations based on inputs with varying similarities.
-Why study Neural Circuit Experiments?
+Analogous Neural Circuit Experiments aim to find analogous patterns in neural network activations based on inputs with varying similarities.
+Why study Analogous Neural Circuit Experiments?
 <ul>
 <li><b>Improve Debugging:</b> By uncovering the black box that obscures how neural networks make decisions, practitioners will have more control over debugging neural networks to do what they want. </li>
 <li><b>Improve Transfer Learning:</b> By understanding which parts of a neural network perform what function, practitioners will be able to dissect neural networks to retrieve the part they need, and apply transfer learning to fine tune that part to suit their own, specific goals.</li>